-Category 1: Sub-Category 1:

-16 Community Transition Services 16010 community transition services

-Category 2: Sub-Category 2:
+Category 1: 16 Community Transition Services 16010 community transition services Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-ervice Definition (Scope):

-Category 4: Sub-Category 4:

-The Community Transition Service is the primary Waiver service available to support qualifying individuals' safe and successful transition from facility-based living to the community.
-Community Transition Services are one-time expenses necessary to support individuals wishing to transition from a nursing facility, hospital or Institution for Mental Disease (IMD) to their own home or apartment in the community.
+The Community Transition Service is the primary Waiver service available to support qualifying applicants with a safe and successful transition from facility-based living to the community.
+Community Transition Services are one-time expenses necessary to support applicants wishing to transition from a nursing facility, hospital or Institution for Mental Disease (IMD) to their own home or apartment in the community.
 Allowable expenses are those necessary to address barriers to a safe and successful transition identified through a comprehensive Transition Needs Assessment and included in an approved individualized Transition Plan.
-Community Transition Services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan and the person is unable to meet such expense or when the services cannot be obtained from other services.
+Community Transition Services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan and the applicant is unable to meet such expense or when the services cannot be obtained from other services.
 Community Transition Services do not include monthly rental or mortgage expense; food, regular utility charges; and/or household appliances or items that are intended for purely diversional/recreational purposes.
 The components of the Community Transition Service include:

-(a) Home accessibility adaptation modification - assistance to individuals requiring physical adaptations to a qualified residence.
-This service covers basic modifications such as ramps, widening of doorways, purchase and installation of grab-bars and bathroom modifications needed to ensure health, welfare and safety and/or to improve independence.

-(b) Home furnishings and essential household items - assistance to individuals requiring basic household furnishings to help them transition back into the community.
-This service is intended to help with the initial set-up of a qualifying residence.

-(c) Moving expenses - includes rental of a moving van/truck or the use of a moving or delivery service to move an individual's goods to a qualified residence.
-Although this service is intended as a one-time set-up service to help establish a qualified residence, under certain circumstances it may be used throughout the transition period to relocate a member

-(d) Security deposit - used to cover rental security deposit.

-(e) Utility deposits - used to assist individuals with required utility deposits for a qualifying residence
+- (a) Home accessibility adaptation modification assistance to applicants requiring physical adaptations to a qualified residence.
+This service covers basic modifications such as ramps, widening of doorways, purchase and installation of grab-bars and bathroom modifications needed to ensure health, welfare and safety and/or to improve independence. - (b) Home furnishings and essential household items assistance to applicants requiring basic household furnishings to help them transition back into the community.
+This service is intended to help with the initial set-up of a qualifying residence. - (c) Moving expenses includes rental of a moving van/truck or the use of a moving or delivery service to move an applicant's goods to a qualified residence.
+Although this service is intended as a one-time set-up service to help establish a qualified residence, under certain circumstances it may be used throughout the transition period to relocate a member - (d) Security deposit used to cover rental security deposit. - (e) Utility deposits used to assist applicants with required utility deposits for a qualifying residence - (f) Transition support services necessary for the member's health and safety such as pest eradication and one-time cleaning prior to occupancy.

-(f) Transition support - provides assistance to help individuals with unique needs based on assessed needs and necessary for a successful transition.

-(g) Personal Emergency Response System (PERS)- One-time payment that includes initial installation upon transition to the community and service for the initial transition period (one year).

-(h) Equipment - Items and services and necessary to enable individuals to interact more independently and/or reduce dependence on physical supports and enhance quality of life (e.g. Lift Chairs, bathing aids such as handheld showers, shower chairs, transfer boards and portable showers.
-These items or services must be justified in the Transition Plan.

-(i) Transportation - assists individuals with transportation service prior to transition in order to gain access to community activities, services and resources (i.e. food pantry).
-This service is used when other forms of transportation are not otherwise available.
-This service does not replace the Medicaid non-emergency transportation (for medical appointments) or emergency ambulance services.

-(j) Specialized Medical Supplies - includes purchases of various specialized medical supplies that enable individuals to maintain or improve independence, health, welfare and safety and reduce dependence on the physical support needed from others.
-The service includes one-time purchases of incontinence items and food supplements needed as a bridge until Medicaid covers once the participant transitions home.

-Services or supports that address an identified need in the Transition Plan, and decreases the need for other Medicaid Services, or increase the person's safety in the home, or improves and maintains the individual's opportunities for full membership in the community may be considered.
+All transition services must be reasonable and necessary, not available to the member through other means, and clearly specified in the waiver member's service plan.

+Members will be directly responsible for their own living expenses post transition.